-- 1. Set parking brake. - Shift chassis transmission into neutral. - 3.
+- 1. Set parking brake. - 2.
+Shift chassis transmission to neutral. - 3.
 Reduce engine speed to idle or below 1000 rpm. - 4.
-Engage Pump by shifting pump shift lever into the PUMP position.
-The "Pump Engaged" indicator both in the driving compartment and on the pump operator's panel will indicate if the pump shift has been successfully completed; if the "Pump Engaged" light does not illuminate at this point, a 'butt tooth' condition of the sliding clutch gear is most likely the problem, this can easily be resolved by momentarily placing the chassis transmission into a forward gear.
-The "OK to Pump" indicator in the driving compartment will indicate that the pump is engaged.
+Following the PTO manufacturer's shifting instructions, engage chassis PTO.
+The "Pump Engaged" indicator both in the driving compartment and on the pump operator's panel will indicate if the pump shift has been successfully completed.
+The "OK to Pump" indicator in the driving compartment will indicate that the pump is engaged, the chassis transmission is in neutral, and the parking brake is engaged.
 The "Throttle Ready" indicator at the pump operator's panel is now illuminated. - 5.
 Prime the pump (see priming instructions).
-Primer motor should be engaged within 2 minutes of pump engagement.
+Primer motor should be engaged within 2 minutes of PTO engagement.
 Pump should then prime within 1 minute of primer operation.
-If the pump cannot be primed within 3 minutes of engagement, disengage the pump and troubleshoot priming difficulty.
+If the pump can not be primed within 3 minutes of PTO engagement, disengage PTO and troubleshoot priming difficulty.
 Do not run the pump dry for extended periods of time. - 6.
 Confirm that the "Throttle Ready" indicator at the pump operator's panel is now illuminated. - 7.
 Observe discharge pressure gage on panel while advancing vernier throttle, to ensure that it is indicating pressure.
 If Pump is not engaged, no pressure will show. - 8.
 Remember, the vernier throttle has a quick release emergency center button.
-If the truck moves, immediately push the center emergency button all the way in to close throttle.

-9. To ensure maximum operational life for the driveline and pump components, increase engine speed to 1000 rpm minimum when the pump transmission is engaged and the pump is flowing water.
-At engine speeds lower than 1000 rpm, torsional oscillations caused by the driveline's U-joints excites the pump transmission causing pulsation of pump internals.
-These pulses cause gear and spline clashing throughout the pump that can lead to premature pump failure.
+If the truck moves, immediately push the center emergency button all the way in to close throttle. - 9.
+To ensure maximum operational life for the PTO, driveline, and pump components, increase engine speed to 1000 rpm minimum when the PTO is engaged and the pump is flowing water.
+This slight increase in rpm induces a small load on the drive system.
+This load will eliminate the system rattle produced by the clearances in the PTO and pump gears being excited by the combustion engine power strokes.

-To disengage the pump, reduce engine rpm to idle and shift pump out of gear.
+To disengage the pump, reduce engine rpm to idle and shift PTO out of gear.

-IMPORTANT: Failure to follow proper shifting or operating sequences will result in premature pump failure with possible damage to other components
+IMPORTANT: Failure to follow proper shifting or operating sequences will result in premature PTO failure with possible damage to other components